 Does Your TV Sound Bad?
-Upgrade Your Audio and Never Look Back
+Upgrade Your TV Audio and Never Look Back

-Many of these soundbars also have wireless subwoofers and built-in Bluetooth, and they don’t have to break the bank.
-Plenty of deals will be available on Black Friday.
-For example, this LG soundbar at Best Buy will drop to $119.99, and you’ll see plenty of other deals throughout the season, like this already deeply discounted Polk Soundbar at Adorama.
+Many of these soundbar speakers also have wireless subwoofers and built-in Bluetooth, and they don’t have to break the bank.
+Plenty of soundbar deals are usually available on Black Friday.

-If you want to get into surround sound but don’t want to spend a ton, home theater in a box systems are a decent option.
-These all-in-one packages include a surround sound receiver and a 5.1 speaker package, which includes five speakers and a subwoofer.
-They can go for prices as low as $200 to $250, such as this Onkyo HT-S3800 5.1 Channel Home Theater Package for $248, currently.
-And we’ve seen it go as low as $200.
+If you want to get into surround sound but don’t want to spend a ton, home-theater-in-a-box systems are a decent option.
+Also known as a home cinema receiver, these all-in-one packages include a surround sound receiver and a 5.1 speaker package, which includes five speakers and a subwoofer.
+They can go for prices as low as $200 to $250.
 These packages will also often include the speaker wire you need to connect the speakers.

 The drawbacks of the lowest price versions of these are that they don’t always include the top-of-the-line receivers or speakers, but only very basic stuff.
 For example, the speaker wire connections will use spring clips instead of the more desirable gold-plated binding posts.
 However, if you’re planning on just buying and using a system like this with no plans to upgrade parts of it later, this may not really matter to you.

 What to look for: Make sure you are getting everything you need.
 Some companies will call just a speaker set “home theater in a box.”
 But that’s incomplete if you don’t already have a receiver.
 Also, check the number of connections the receiver offers.
 Make sure you have enough HDMI inputs to match the number of devices you need to connect.
 It’s also a good idea to check reviews to see how other people rate the sound quality.